Tax Tips

 Charity - Autos Given to Charity

 If you donate your automobile to charity, then the car has to be valued at its Fair Market Value (FMV).
 This must come from a car guidebook such as the National Automobile Dealer's Association Used Car Guide or the Kelly Blue Book.
-The IRS has indicated that the FMV of an auto is determined on a case by case basis, and may have little relationship to the amount the charitable organization receives when it sells the vehicle.
+The IRS has indicated that the FMV of an auto is determined on a case by case basis.
+For over $500, the donee on Form 1098-C provides a written acknowledgement.
+The donor’s charitable deduction can not exceed the gross proceeds from the charity’s sale proceeds unless certain exceptions apply.

 Personal